StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 <a href="/subject-index/#trinity-what-it-is-not-a-union-with-inferiority-or-disparity-between-members">Trinity > What it is not > A union with inferiority or disparity between members</a>
 {{< /subjects >}}

-In any human association, there is always inherent inferiority and disparity present---in practice, if not perhaps on paper.
+In any human association, there is always inherent inferiority and disparity present—in practice, if not perhaps on paper.
 People are separate beings, and these are the simple consequences of that.
 However, this is not the case for God; the Trinity shares completely perfect unity and equality.

 God is *one* in essence and all three members of the Trinity (the Father and the Son and the Holy Spirit) are coequal, coeternal, and con-substantial partners in one and the same essence.
 Heresies of the past which have challenged the coequality of members of the Trinity include subordinationism (which alternatively asserts that either Christ or the Spirit is by nature inferior to the Father) and Arianism (which teaches a Christ not entirely equal in divinity to the Father).
 But the Bible teaches that all three members of the Trinity are coequal partakers of the same essence.